-The programme follows the usual 36-week academic term but second and third year students do an extra four weeks in clinic.
+The degree follows the usual 36 week academic term and when you start your second and third year, you will have an additional four weeks in clinic.

-Assessment: Students are assessed via written exams, course work and practical exams known as Objective Structured Practical Examinations which have interactive elements.
+We will assess your learning through written exams, course work and practical exams known as Objective Structured Practical Examinations, which have interactive elements.